enthdegree/kobo-emacs/README.md

      - Copy the canadian toolchain into the sysroot.
      - Cross-compile all the dependencies into the sysroot.
      - Copy `localfs.img` into the kobo `/mnt/onboard/localfs.img`
- - Kobo
+ - On the kobo
    - Add conveniences to `/mnt/onboard/.efbpad_profile`
    - Adjust NiLuJe usbnet configs, if you're using those
    - Compile a few late dependencies, finally emacs
    - Win!

-# Build Machine
+# On the build machine...
 ## Create toolchains
 The main delicacy with these toolchains is that they're going to ship their own shared glibc and other libraries.
 Different versions of some of these libraries already exist on the Kobo in standard directories: `/lib`, `/usr/lib`, etc.